batxes/Berlin-Weather-Project/README.md

         - adter adding the bigquery as resource, terraform plan, apply and check that it appears in GCP

 4. Data Ingestion and Orchestration (Airflow/Prefect): Now we want to create a workflow (direct acyclic graph (DAG)) to ingest data (APIs, databases), upload to a data lake (GCS, S3) and load the data into the warehouse (Bigquery, Redshift).
 It is important to automate data ingestion and loading, reliability and scalability.
-    - export AIRFLOW_HOME=~/work/Berlin-Weather-Project  NOTE: there has to be a way to add this which is not in the bashrc
+    - export AIRFLOW_HOME=~/work/Berlin-Weather-Project  NOTE: add this to bashrc
     - `pip install apache-airflow` -> add also to requirements
     - `airflow db init`
     - `airflow users create --username admin --firstname Ibai --lastname Irastorza --role Admin --email batxes@gmail.com`